Zlatan Ibrahimović: 2014 FIFA World Cup qualifying

 In October 2012, Ibrahimović scored Sweden's first goal as they came from 4–0 down to draw 4–4 in a 2014 World Cup qualifier against Germany in Berlin.
 It was the first time in its history that the German national team had not won a match after leading by four goals.

 On 14 November 2012, he scored all four goals in a 4–2 win over England in the first ever match at the Friends Arena.
 His fourth goal, a 35-yard overhead kick with his back to goal, won him praise from players and pundits, with The Guardian calling it "a moment of sublime mastery", while the BBC described it as a goal that "combined unfathomable imagination and expert technique".
 It would win Ibrahimović the 2013 FIFA Puskás Award for Goal of the Year.
 It is often considered one of the best goals of all time.

 On 14 August 2013, Ibrahimović scored another international hat-trick at the Friends Arena, scoring Sweden's first three goals in a 4–2 friendly win against Scandinavian rivals Norway.
 Ibrahimović ended Sweden's qualifying campaign with eight goals.
-He scored twice in a 3–2 play-off defeat to Portugal – billed as a battle between Zlatan and Cristiano Ronaldo (Ronaldo scored three) – as the team failed to reach the 2014 World Cup.
+He scored twice in a 3–2 play-off defeat to Portugal – billed as a battle between Ibrahimović and Cristiano Ronaldo (Ronaldo scored three) – as the team failed to reach the 2014 World Cup.
 Ibrahimović summarised the defeat by saying: "One thing is for sure, a World Cup without me is nothing to watch."